 Dear [Colleague Name Here]:

 I wanted to let you know about a tenure-track faculty position that we have open this year at Lehigh for someone in [general discipline area here].
 I'm attaching the ad to this email.
 Would you please pass this on to anyone you know who may be a good candidate for the position?
 We are interested in identifying students nearing graduation, recent post-docs, or others interested in moving laterally.
-We are continuously striving to increase the diversity of our candidate pool, so if you know of any appropriate female or minority applicants, please encourage them to apply.
+We are continuously striving to increase the diversity of our candidate pool, so if you know of any qualified applicants who might be underrepresented in their field please encourage them to apply.
 I would appreciate it if you could send me their names and contact info so that I could invite them personally to apply as well.

 [Search Committee Member Name]